Before lodging your permit

 - avoid cost increases and time delays from re-designing plans later.

-We recommend that before lodgement, our Planning Services team help you with pre-application advice for the following application types:
+Before you lodge, we recommend contacting our Planning Services team to help you with pre-application advice for the following application types:

 - multi-unit developments and apartment buildings